GerHobbelt/tinyexpr/TinyExprChanges.md

   - `min`: returns the minimum of a range of values (accepts 1-24 arguments).
   - `mod`: returns remainder from a division.
   - `nan`: returns `NaN` (i.e., Not-a-Number) in a boolean expression.
+  - `nominal`: returns the nominal annual interest rate, provided the effective rate and the number of compounding periods per year.
   - `odd`: returns a value rounded up to the nearest odd integer.
   - `or`: returns true (i.e., non-zero) if any condition is true (accepts 1-24 arguments).
   - `not`: returns logical negation of value.